Community property states are states where both spouses have equal ownership of all income earned, assets and debts acquired during the marriage.

 If you own properties in multiple states, the IRS will use the state rules of your permanent residence.
 The IRS considers several factors, including where you pay state income taxes, where you vote and the length of your residence, to decide which state rules apply.

-Let’s imagine that you own property in Arizona (a community property state) and Florida (a common law state)?
-And, for sake of example, let’s also imagine that both properties were purchased after marriage and while living primarily in Arizona.
+Let’s imagine that you own property in Arizona (a community property state) and Florida (a common law state).
+And, for sake of example, let’s also imagine that you purchased both properties after marriage and while living primarily in Arizona.

-In this case, how would the Florida property be handled during a divorce?
+In this case, how would the probate courts handle your Florida property during a divorce?
 According to the IRS, it all depends on your domicile — or your place of your permanent residence.
 All of the income and property that you accumulate during marriage and living in a community property state is subject to community property law.

 So, in the example above, the Florida property would be split 50/50 in a divorce.
 It would be subject to Arizona’s community property law.
 Despite the fact that Florida is not a community property state.